Aktobe Region: Sport

 86 sports are cultivated in the region, including 33 Olympic, 38 not Olympic, 7 technical, 8 national sports, including 22 sports among athletes with disabilities.

 The city is home to the famous football club FC «Aktobe» which dates back to 1967, when the team «Aktyubinets» was awarded the status of a team of masters.

 The 2008 season turned out to be a Golden season for the team, so Aktobe becomes the only club in the history of Kazakhstan football that managed to win all three honorary titles — the Cup, super Cup and gold medals of the national championship.

 Aktobe region is rightly proud of its sport history and its glorious traditions.

 Any sport has its own Champions - G. Jafarov (Boxing), Shakharov A., Kusherbayeva G., Utarbayev S., Ibraev R., Kuanov E., Baylieva R. (Sambo, judo), F. Harki (weightlifting), Ainagulov M., Sisenbayev A., Zhalgasov D., Asembayev T., Izimgali S. (Greco-Roman wrestling), Sagandykov R., Aktauov A, Azhikanov N., Bolat M., Muratov A. (karate-do), Goncharov E. (kettlebell lifting), A. Tarabrin, Kamzenov A., Nazarova D., Khudyakov V. (Swimming), Zhanibekova O., Sanaev N., Batyrmurzaev Yu. (freestyle wrestling), Kisykov B., Sergazin A., Yerzhanov Sh., Sagynbaev A. (national sports) Deleuran B. (skiing), Sh.
 Zhuldaspayev, G. Kurmanbayeva, Kholostenko M., Tineev K., Esengosuly M., Malaydar B. (athletes with disabilities), Petukhov A., Amanzhol H., Zhakeev M., Kineeva D. (intellectual sports), Zhumagulov Zh., S. Morozov, G. Dazaev (MMA), and many others.

 In recent years, the Aktobe region has been actively building and commissioning sport facilities, which is also attractive for large-scale, level-level sport events.

 So, in 2017, the sports complex «Zhekpe-Zhek» was built for 730 seats.

-In order to develop winter sports, the hockey module of the youth sport school №5 «Olymp» was built for 200 seats.
+In order to develop winter sports, the hockey module of the youth sport school No. 5 «Olymp» was built for 200 seats.

 In 2018, the construction of an Ice complex with 2,500 seats was completed.

 A tennis center with 114-seat hotel rooms has been put into operation.
 It consists of 4 indoor and 4 outdoor courts that meet international standards.

 A roller ski track and a Triathlon Park with a 2.5 km bike and running track are also under construction.

 At the national Winter Spartakiad 2013, the regional bandy team became the champion.